cc-a/CCPBioSimTrainingWeekGCMCProtoMS/workshop_pages/exercise2.md

 > python2.7 $PROTOMSHOME/tools/calc\_gci.py -d out\_gcmc\_titration/b\_-* -p titration

-The `--`s XXX flag can also be used, where XXX should be replaced with the number of snapshots after which the system looks equilibrated.
+The --s XXX flag can also be used, where XXX should be replaced with the number of snapshots after which the system looks equilibrated.
 Based on the solvation plot above, we will skip the first 200 snapshots, using -s 200.

 Download and visualise Titration.png that was created by the script.
 This shows the number of water molecules increasing in a number of 'steps', up to 5 waters.
 To calculate the binding free energies of these waters, we need to calculate the area under the titration curve.
 The script calc_gci.py can fit a curve by modelling the titration data as a sum of logistic functions, which is equivalent to a very simple type of artificial neural network (ANN).
 As the titration data shows what looks like 5 steps, we can input that into the model.
 Your results may need fewer steps depending on the shape of your results.
 To calculate the fit with 5 steps and plot it, type

-> python2.7 $PROTOMSHOME/tools/calc\_gci.py -d out\_gcmc\_titration/b\_-* -p fit -c fit `--`steps 5
+> python2.7 $PROTOMSHOME/tools/calc\_gci.py -d out\_gcmc\_titration/b\_-* -p fit -c fit --steps 5

-Again, the `--`skip XXX flag can be used.
+Again, the --skip XXX flag can be used.
 Titration.png will have been updated with the fitted curve.
 The line of best fit is shown in red.
 The fit correctly captures the shape of the titration data, and looks to be a good fit to all the data points.
 To calculate the binding free energies of adding water to the cavity, type

-> python2.7 $PROTOMSHOME/tools/calc\_gci.py -d out\_gcmc\_titration/b\_-* -c pmf `--`steps 4 -v 1068.81
+> python2.7 $PROTOMSHOME/tools/calc\_gci.py -d out\_gcmc\_titration/b\_-* -c pmf --steps 4 -v 1068.81

-Again, the `--`skip flag can be used.
+Again, the --skip flag can be used.
 The -v flag is the volume of the GCMC region given by the make\_gcmcbox.py script used in the previous section.
 This can also be calculated by looking at the gcmc\_box.pdb file and determining the volume from the length of the x, y and z dimension.

 This will output a table that shows the free energy (in kcal/mol) to transfer water from ideal gas (IDEAL GAS TRANSFER FREE ENERGIES) and from bulk water (BINDING FREE ENERGIES) to the GCMC box.
 The script calc_gci.py actually fits the ANN several times from different initial parameter values.
 The free energies are calculated for each fit, and from the ensemble of the calculated free energies the mean, standard deviation (Std. dev), and the 25th, 50th (Median), and 75th percentiles are calculated.
 When the titration data is particularly noisy, the median free energy is a more robust measure of the average free energy than the mean.
 The table indicates that the free energy to bind 5 waters from bulk water is -27.78 kcal/mol.
 The energy to bind 4 waters or 5 waters is very similar, which suggests that both water occupancies are reasonable.
 This may indicate that the 5th water molecule in the site is a partially-occupied site.